11 Best Tube Screamer Style Pedals (2026 Comparison)

-Are you looking for the best Tube Screamer pedal to add to your pedal board?
+Searching for the best Tube Screamer pedal to add to your board?
+You’re in the right place.

-Maybe you’re looking for creamy amp-like overdrive tones.
-Or you’re looking for a low-medium overdrive to push a dirty amp.
+Maybe you want creamy, amp-like overdrive tones.
+Maybe you need a low to medium overdrive to push a dirty amp.
 Or maybe you just want to tighten up your metal tone.

-A good Tube Screamer pedal can do all of these things.
+A great Tube Screamer pedal can do all of that and more.

 Ibanez Tube Screamer Mini